 - Unsalted Butter: Just like with chocolate chip cookies, use melted butter to create the chewiest blondies.
 Cool the butter for just a few minutes so that it’s not piping hot, but don’t leave it so long that it starts to solidify again.

 - Brown Sugar: You’ll reach for brown sugar here for its deep flavor, and also because it creates a softer, chewier, and thicker baked treat.
 All characteristics that make for the tastiest blondies!

 - Peanut Butter: While natural-style peanut butters are great for eating and cooking, they can dry out baked goods.
 To avoid a crumbly blondie, use a creamy processed peanut butter like Skippy or Jif.
-If you’re looking for a recipe that uses natural peanut butter instead, it does work well in peanut butter banana oatmeal bars, peanut butter trail mix bars, and healthier chocolate fudge oat bars.
+If you’re looking for a recipe that uses natural peanut butter instead, it does work well in peanut butter banana chocolate chip oatmeal bars, peanut butter trail mix bars, and healthier no-bake chocolate fudge oat bars.

-- Vanilla Extract: If you have homemade vanilla extract on hand, you can absolutely use it here.
+- Vanilla Extract: If you have homemade vanilla extract on hand, you can absolutely use it here!